DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 The number of features provided by ESP8266 in the station mode is far more extensive than covered in original `Arduino WiFi library <https://www.arduino.cc/en/Reference/WiFi>`__.
 Therefore, instead of supplementing original documentation, we have decided to write a new one from scratch.

 Description of station class has been broken down into four parts.
-First discusses methods to establish connection to an access point.
+First discusses methods to establish connection to an access point (AP).
 Second provides methods to manage connection like e.g. ``reconnect`` or ``isConnected``.
 Third covers properties to obtain information about connection like MAC or IP address.
 Finally the fourth section provides alternate methods to connect like e.g. Wi-Fi Protected Setup (WPS).

 Table of Contents
 -----------------